Degree projects - Nuclear Structure

 Data analysis, detector R&D, virtual experiments (in Geant4)

 The underlying philosophy of our research group is to combine ideas, skills, and wishes from you with our group's current research efforts and needs.
-We often thrive at integrating or linking the undergraduate thesis work to ongoing PhD theses.
-This approach can often lead to co-authorship on a research publication besides the MSc or BSc thesis itself.
+We often thrive at integrating or linking the undergraduate thesis work to ongoing research projects.
+This approach may lead to co-authorship on a research publication besides the MSc or BSc thesis itself.
 During the thesis work we encourage participation in the research group activities, and in particular our (usually) weekly meetings.

 We strongly encourage to come and visit one of us in person, well-ahead in time prior to your anticipated starting date in spring or fall (about two months is recommended).
 Such a time frame allows for proper initial discussions, preparations, and adjustments to ensure a smooth project progression.

-• For data analysis of existing nuclear structure data sets, start with talking to Dirk.
+- For data analysis of existing nuclear structure data sets or topics related to detector characterization in the detector laboratory, start with talking to Dirk.

-• For Geant4-based virtual experiments or detector set-ups, likewise other computational aspects, start with Luis (Pico).
+- For Geant4-based virtual experiments or detector set-ups, likewise other computational aspects, start with talking to Luis (Pico).

-There are other options, too, so come by and visit and talk to us - remember FYSC22 in case you took the course!
+There are other options, too, for instance in combination nuclear structure theory, so come by and visit and talk to us - remember FYSC22 in case you took the course!